AdobeDocs/campaign-classic.en/help/platform/using/creating-filters.md

 You can create an **application filter** by saving an advanced filter: it can be re-used by right-clicking in any list or via the **[!UICONTROL Filters]** button located above the lists.

-These filters can also be accessed directly via the delivery wizard, in the target selection stage (refer to [this section](../../delivery/using/creating-an-email-delivery.md) for more on creating deliveries).
+These filters can also be accessed directly via the delivery assistant, in the target selection stage (refer to [this section](../../delivery/using/creating-an-email-delivery.md) for more on creating deliveries).
 To create the application filter, you can:

 * Convert an advanced filter to an application filter.
 To do this, click **[!UICONTROL Save]** before closing the advanced filter editor.